Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Greece.md

 apologized to the Greek people for the American support of that military junta.

-The authorities could not get Rita to cooperate so they keep her in solitary confinement in a hotel that had been converted into a prison with fantastic pizza.
+The authorities could not get Rita to cooperate so they keep her in solitary confinement in a hotel that had been converted into a prison.
+The prison hotel was next
+door to a restaurant which served fantastic pizza.
 No one could see her, nor communicate with her in any way.

 Our family used to drive by where we knew her room balcony was at a particular time each day.
 She would wave subtly to us and this simple gesture provided